eliben/luz-cpu/README.txt

 experimental/
     Experimental components

-Luz currently doesn't have a source distribution: just clone its Hg repo
+Luz currently doesn't have a source distribution: just clone its Hg repository